About the Journal

-8. Results: This presents your results in a logical sequence using text, tables, and illustrations by giving the main or most important findings first.
-Each table and figure should be numbered consecutively.
+8. Results: This presents your results in logical sequence using text, tables, and illustrations by giving the main or most importance findings first.
+Each tables and figures should be numbered consecutively.
 Tables/figures should follow these specifications: (a) caption and content must be in English only, and (b) captions/titles must be placed above it.

 Article processing charges (APCs)

 The journal does not charge authors article processing charges (APCs) or other fees for publication.